Graduate Accounting Curriculum

 * For official curricular details, complete course descriptions, and any potential electives, please refer to the current edition of the School of Business Graduate Student Handbook found on our Academic Services page.

 CPA Exam Preparation

-We know that a critical objective in completing your Master of Accounting degree is passing the CPA exam!
+We know that a critical objective in earning your Masters in Accounting is passing the CPA exam!

 The Wake Forest MSA program takes the CPA review seriously and has partnered with nationally recognized Becker CPA Exam Review to help you prepare.
 Our faculty facilitate the review sessions, which occur in May and June, after the second semester of the program.
-As a result, Wake Forest has earned the #1 pass rate in the nation 13 times since establishing the MSA program in 1997, according to the Uniform CPA Examination Candidate Performance.
-In fact, the program has ranked first or second in all but one year since the program’s inception.
+As a result, Wake Forest has earned the #1 pass rate in the nation 13 times since establishing the MSA program in 1997, according to the Uniform CPA Examination Candidate Performance – more than any other program in the nation over the past twenty years.

 Paid Internship Option

 A major benefit of the Wake Forest Masters in Accounting program is the professional internship — a nine-week paid position that provides real-world experience for those students in our three-semester program.
 Internships are offered in the spring semester, during the busy tax season, and are great for those who enter the MSA program without previous internship experience, or those who want to gain additional experience with a company prior to accepting a full-time offer.
 The MSA program has consistently placed 100% of students in rewarding internships, with most receiving multiple offers.
 Almost all of our students participating in this option receive full-time job offers from their internship experiences, as well as three hours of course credit.